 Of course, flights rarely go off without a hitch, and it’s likely that you’ll experience some kind of problem before you manage to reach your destination.

-With this in mind, we decided to take a look at consumer complaints across commercial U.S. airlines to see what kind of customer experience is most common and which airlines are seeing the most frustrated customers.
+With this in mind, we decided to take a look at consumer complaints across commercial U.S. airlines (using available data from 2018-2019) to see what kind of customer experience is most common and which airlines are seeing the most frustrated customers.

 Depending on your go-to airline, you might see that you chose wisely, or you might see that there’s a better option for you to choose for your next trip.